akshatg20/python-to-x86-compiler/README.md

 # Python Compiler

-This is the repository to store source code for python compilation toolchain build as a graded course project of CS335 - Compiler Design under the guidance of Prof. Swarnendu Biswas of CSE, IIT Kanpur.
+This is the repository to store source code for python compilation toolchain built as a graded course project of CS335 - Compiler Design under the guidance of Prof. Swarnendu Biswas of CSE, IIT Kanpur.

 For building this repository follow these steps
 ```